Contact University Library Reserves (email@example.com) with additional questions about Course Reserves.

 Textbooks selected meet most of these guidelines; however, the library retains the right to modify these guidelines in future semesters to accommodate student needs and cultivate student success.
 If your course is selected for this program, instructors will be notified via email at the beginning of the semester.

-For questions or concerns relating to this program, please contact Chris Acosta (firstname.lastname@example.org), Reserves Specialist.
+For questions or concerns relating to this program, please contact Course Reserves at firstname.lastname@example.org.

 To ensure completed processing, submit your requests at least 2 weeks before the start of each semester.

 Due to copyright restrictions, items will only be kept in the E-Reserves collection for one semester at a time.